 IoT Based Attacks

 As per Gartner, almost 20 percent of the organizations across the globe have encountered at least one IoT attack within the past three years.
 Given that by the year 2025, the number of connected devices is expected to rise to 75 billion, the companies would be more prone to the imminent threat of system breach and cyberattack, and the level of risk will rise fivefold from today.
-In simpler terms, an IoT attack is when a threat actor uses the victims’ multiple connected devices (for instance, wifi-enabled devices) to sneak malware into the system.
+In simpler terms, an IoT security testing attack is when a threat actor uses the victims’ multiple connected devices (for instance, wifi-enabled devices) to sneak malware into the system.
 The IoT devices are generally easier to compromise mainly because they are usually disregarded when it comes to security patch application.

 One of the most common and lucrative forms of cyber-attacks, thousands of companies and small businesses tend to fall victim to ransomware.
 Hackers generally get access to the company’s data through malicious means and encrypt the data so it is inaccessible or unusable for the company itself.
 The company is then forced to pay a certain amount of money to the threat actors in order to unlock the data, and this usually leaves them in a conundrum; to pay the ransom or to potentially lose large sums of money owing to the data loss.
 Small businesses that tend to have weak firewalls are the most vulnerable to these kinds of attacks.